MateoGiraz/MateoGiraz/README.md

 ### Hi there 👋

-- Computer Science student at University ORT Uruguay
+- Computer Science student at ORT Uruguay
 - Net+ candidate
 - Pentesting on my spare time